neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 The next time Monster Hunter Wilds launches, you should get a prompt for the Monster Hunter World incentives.

+#### Shader compilation on every startup

+It would appear that in some situations, the game will compile shaders every time it has been started.

+The following environment variables are shown to remove or at least reduce the instances of this happening significantly:

+`MESA_DISK_CACHE_SINGLE_FILE=0 __GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1`

 ### Dauntless

 This game has quite a lot of issues with Wine and Proton.